Telecom Groundhand Position

 The physical demands described below are representative of those that must be met by an employee to successfully perform the essential functions of this position.
 Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.

-- Maintain professional and respectful communication style to ensure reactions and responses to both emergency and non-emergency situations serve as an example to others of appropriate
+- Maintain a professional and respectful communication style to ensure reactions and responses to both emergency and non-emergency situations serve as an example to others of appropriate workplace communications.

 - Ability to ascend and descend utility poles, climb ladders, utilize bucket trucks, load and unload tools and equipment.
 Lift and manipulate up to 75 pounds.